cfe-lab/MiCall/CONTRIBUTING.md

     Also check that all the issues in the current milestone are closed.
 2. Determine what version number should be used next.
 Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
+2. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
+    Use the `dump_projects.py` script and compare `projects.json` to check that the projects match.
 3. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y
     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and